jonieeng/cicdassignment/README.md

 After many hours later :anger: , I chanced by [Remove Docker Desktop](https://github.com/docker/toolbox/blob/master/osx/uninstall.sh) and managed to remove Docker Desktop from my applications.

+I decided to give it another try on Docker, so I re-installed Docker Desktop and start over again.

 Spent more than 12 hours, I finally gave up on including Docker in my workflow.

 [Prof Edward](https://www.linkedin.com/in/edwardjoesoef/) came to the rescue!